tildedave/tildedave.com/_posts/2013-04-27-acceptance-testing-strategies.md

 * data setup and teardown
 * bugs in our application with varying incidences of reproducibility
 * bugs in other services with varying incidences of reproducibility
-* behaviors that are different between
+* behaviors that are different between 'staging' and 'production' service versions
 * tests taking too long because of test behavior
-* tests taking too long because of
+* tests taking too long because of other services
 * bugs in Rackspace SDKs (that we use to aid the tests)
 * new service versions that have broken Rackspace SDKs
 * selenium race conditions caused by poorly written tests